lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   scenarios.
 Because the fragments use the uplink of the underlying LPWAN technology, which has higher capacity than downlink.
 The receiver transmits an ACK only after the complete window transmission and if at least one fragment of this window has been lost.
-An exception to this behavior is in the last window, where the receiver MUST transmit an ACK, including the MIC calculation result, even if all the fragments of the last window have been correctly received.
+An exception to this behavior is in the last window, where the receiver MUST transmit an ACK, including the C bit set based on the MIC checked result, even if all the fragments of the last window have been correctly received.
   The ACK gives the state of all the fragments (received or lost).
 Upon an ACK reception, the sender retransmits the lost fragments.
 If an ACK is not transmitted back by the receiver at the end of a window, the sender assumes that all fragments have been correctly received.